Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors

 \subsection{Experimental setup}

-For evaluating the IMU-based multi-step HR estimation results, we use both the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE) as evaluation metrics.
+We evaluate the IMU-based multi-step HR estimation results w.r.t.\ Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) \da{and Maximum Error ($\ell_1$)} as evaluation metrics.
 For the PPG-based HR estimation, however, we consider only MAE, since we transcribe the results from the paper where the baseline method was proposed~\cite{reiss2019deep}, which did not include another evaluation metric.

-\paragraph{Train-test split} Since the goal of this work is to predict an individual's HR before he performs a physical activity, we create several train-test splits using a ``leave one subject out strategy''.
-This mimics a realistic setting where the model would be applied to individuals not contained in the training set, as is the case for most models trained offline~\cite{jordao2018human}.
+\textbf{Train-test split.} We create several train-test splits using a ``leave one subject out strategy'', which mimics a realistic setting where the model would be applied to individuals not contained in the training set, as is the case for most models trained offline~\cite{jordao2018human}.
 In a dataset with $S$ subjects, each of the subjects is used once as the test subject and the remaining $S-1$ subjects' time series are split into training segments of $N=50$ time snippets each and then randomly assigned to Train/Validation sets using an 80/20 split.
+For test, we use the whole series of each subject, which represents around one or two hours for most subjects in the PAMAP2 and DaLiA datasets respectively.
 With each of the $S$ subjects as the test subject, we perform 7 executions, with different Train/Validation splits and different neural network weight initialization, as done in \cite{reiss2019deep}.